Kisangani Tshopo, Democratic Republic Of The Congo Travel Guide

 Still hot, light rain possible; calls for appropriate attire.

 The DRC issues tourist, business, diplomatic, and transit visas.
-Applications typically need an invitation letter from a host in the DRC, proof of accommodation, and financial means.
+Applications typically need an invitation letter from a host in the DRC, proof of where you're staying, plus economic means.
 Submit applications at a DRC embassy or consulate in your country of residence well in advance, as processing times can be lengthy.

 Upon arrival at Bangoka International Airport (FKI) or any other entry point, you will undergo standard immigration checks.
 This calls for presenting your passport, visa, and the mandatory Yellow Fever Vaccination Certificate.
 Maintain a patient attitude for potential delays.